 Filmed in six days for less than $50,000 by low-budget genius Edgar G. Ulmer, this camp film is one of the scariest horror/science fiction films and manages to make a virtue of every budget shortcut Ulmer was forced to take.

-The atmospheric sets (old sets from Joan of Arc now doubling as foggy Scottish moors and a castle) are foggy to hide their phoniness.
+The atmospheric sets – with old sets from Joan of Arc (1948) now doubling as Scottish moors and a castle – are excessively foggy to hide their phoniness.